vishachadha/api_projects/README.md

 When I run your program from the command line with `ruby coords_to_weather.rb`, if I type in `41.78` and `-87.59`, I should see something like

     The current temperature at 41.78, -87.59 is 46.6 degrees.
-    The outlook for the rest of the hour is: Clear for the hour.
+    The outlook for the next 60 minutes is: Clear for the hour.
-    The outlook for the rest of the day is: Mostly cloudy starting tomorrow morning.
+    The outlook for the next 24 hours is: Mostly cloudy starting tomorrow morning.
     The outlook for the rest of the week is: No precipitation throughout the week, with temperatures rising to 64°F on Saturday.

 #### Address to Weather